-In January 2015, the Management Stock Option Committee, a subcommittee of the Compensation Committee, approved equity-based incentive awards for our executive officers in connection with the Committee's evaluation of our 2014 performance.
+In January 2016, the Compensation Committee approved equity-based incentive awards for our executive officers in connection with the Committee's evaluation of our 2015 performance.
 Each of our executive officers was granted options to purchase shares of our common stock and RSUs based on our equity award guidelines.
-Our CEO received awards with a grant date target value of \$3,750,000, which fell between the 25th and 50th percentiles for the peer group used for competitive compensation data for our 2015 annual executive compensation determinations, and each of our executive vice presidents received awards with a grant date target value of \$900,000.
+Our CEO received awards with a grant date target value of \$4,000,000, and each of our executive vice presidents received awards with a grant date target value of \$1,000,000.
 For each executive officer, the value as of the grant date of the options was equal to 75%, and the value of the shares underlying the RSUs was equal to 25%, of the aggregate value of such options and shares, in each case as determined under generally accepted accounting principles consistent with the valuation of our company's equity incentives.
 In addition, certain of our executive officers received special option grants intended to incentivize and retain those individuals.
-While our standard option grants have a seven year term and three year service-based vesting with one-third vesting after one year and the remainder vesting in equal monthly installments, the special option grants have a ten year term and vest in a single installment after four years.
-Values reported under "-Summary Compensation Table" below may not exactly equate to the target value because the actual number of shares for each award is determined based on our closing stock price immediately prior to the Management Stock Option Committee meeting, and the value for financial reporting and summary compensation table purposes is based on our closing price on the grant date, which is the date of that meeting.
+Our standard option grants granted in January 2016 have a seven year term and three year service-based vesting with one-third vesting after one year and the remainder vesting in equal monthly installments, and the special option grants have a ten year term and vest in a single installment after four years.
+Values reported under "-Summary Compensation Table" below may not exactly equate to the target value because the actual number of shares for each award is determined based on our closing stock price immediately prior to the Compensation Committee meeting, and the value for financial reporting and summary compensation table purposes is based on our closing price on the grant date, which is the date of that meeting.
+We believe that our use of stock options aligns employees' interests with our stockholders' long-term interests, focus employees on enhancing stockholder value and, due to the service-based vesting for options, promote employee retention.
+We believe that our use of RSUs promotes employee retention with service-based vesting and focuses employees on enhancing stockholder value.